Behaviour & Emotions

 3. The power of words

-The words we use when talking with our kids, and the tone we use them in, has the power to make or break our child’s view of themselves.
-If we are using harsh and critical instructions to communicate we will soon find our kids start to zone us out and avoid listening.
-When we use words that are respectful, in a tone that is kinder, our kids are far more open to staying tuned in and listening.
+The words and tone we use when talking with our kids have the power to make or break our child’s view of themselves.
+If we use harsh and critical instructions, our kids will soon start to zone out.
+When we use words that are respectful, in a tone that is kind, our kids are far more open to listening.

 Perhaps that dad at the supermarket could have tried, “Heck mate, that is a tough choice, I bet you will make a good decision.”
 This might have protected the boy’s self-esteem from taking a tumble.